nTh0rn/nthorn/content/articles/batch_raycaster.md

 {% /table %}

 ## 1.2 What is Raycasting?
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The basic gist of raycasting is that every single vertical column of the user's screen is assigned to a ray on a 2D top-down representation of the player's map.
-How far that ray can emanate from the player before hitting a wall corresponds to the length of a line drawn in its vertical column.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Raycasting works by assigning every vertical column of the user's screen to a ray on a 2D top-down representation of the player's map, where the rays span the player's FOV.
+How far a ray can emanate from the player before hitting a wall corresponds to how tall of a line gets drawn in its vertical column.
 This means walls that are far away yield small vertical lines, and walls that are close yield large vertical lines.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So raycasting relies on one basic principle: ***Things look smaller when they are farther away***.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Please check out [Lode Vandevenne's fantastic article on raycasting](https://lodev.org/cgtutor/raycasting.html) for a full explanation of floating point raycasting.
-My article focuses on explaining the integer-only Batch solutions to raycasting, and will not cover the basics aside from unique solutions.
+My article focuses on explaining the integer-only Batch solutions to raycasting, which are better understood by first knowing how floating point raycasters work.

 # 2. The Map
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first thing I had to do was figure out some way to store the map.
 This was accomplished using dynamic variable naming, which is the Batch equivalent to arrays.